Workers Compensation Lawyer in Brandon, FL

 Impairment damages are damages that kick in after you have received incapacity damages for two years.
 This requires a doctor to evaluate how much you have recovered in the two years following your accident, how much you are likely to recover in the future, and how much of your physical injuries is permanent.
 This doctor must be approved by Florida’s workman’s compensation program.
 As such, he or she will be very familiar with the reporting procedures.
 The amount of damages depends in part on the severity of the injury and on how much that injury negatively affects your quality of life.
 There are other factors, however, the general idea is that you will be compensated if you suffered a work-related injury that permanently and substantially negatively affects your life.
 And, the more severe the injury, the higher the compensation.

-Disputes Between The Injured Employee and Workman’s Compensation
+How a Workers Compensation Lawyer Can Help: Disputes Between The Injured Employee and Workers Compensation

 Please note that it is tempting to try and handle your petition process by yourself.
-However, it is highly recommended that you have legal counsel throughout this process.
+However, it is highly recommended that you have a workers compensation lawyer throughout this process.